Attention to Detail & It’s Effect on Personality and Work

 9- Manage Stress and Take Breaks

 Dividing the amount of time into periods that you’re sure you’ll be fully concentrated, after this period passes you will start losing your concentration.
 For example, make every work session 25 minutes without any distractions, then take 5 minutes as a break.
 This technique is called Pomodoro.
-It’s a method that will help you stay focused, release stress whatever workload on your shoulders, and gradually increase your concentration periods.
+It’s a method that will help you stay focused, release stress whatever workload is on your shoulders, and gradually increase your concentration periods.

 10- Try New Ways to Getting Things Done